 If you already found a crack and choose to ignore it, the safety of your home will be compromised.
 Without a properly functioning flue to control the flow of combustible materials, the heat and gases will move much faster and can easily spark a flame when in contact with materials like insulation and wood.
 Neglecting to fix the cracks in your chimney flue can also lead to drafts, which become more susceptible to accumulation of highly flammable compounds in wood-burning appliances as well as carbon monoxide in gas-fueled ones.
 This ends up with even greater hazard risks and a costly chimney and roofing repair.

-When you need a professional roof replacement contractor to inspect and repair your cracked chimney flue, consider hiring Hynes Roofing & Siding.
+When you need a professional roof replacement contractor to inspect and repair your cracked chimney flue or chimney flashing near me then consider hiring Hynes Roofing & Siding.
 Call us today at (610) 896-6388, or you can also contact us through our online form.
 We serve Ardmore and surrounding PA areas.